gamma-opt/DecisionProgramming.jl/docs/src/examples/CHD_preventative_care.md

 Z = DecisionStrategy(z)
 ```

 We use the function ```analysing_results``` to visualise the results in order to inspect the decision strategy.
-We use the tailor made function is merely for convinience.
-From the printout, we can see that when the prior risk level is 12% the optimal decision strategy is to perform TRS testing in the first testing decision.
-At the second decision stage, GRS should be conducted if the updated risk estimate is between 16% and 28% otherwise no further testing should be performed.
+We use this tailor made function merely for convinience.
+From the printout, we can see that when the prior risk level is 12% the optimal decision strategy is to first perform TRS testing.
+At the second decision stage, GRS should be conducted if the updated risk estimate is between 16% and 28% and otherwise no further testing should be conducted.
 Treatment should be provided to those who have a final risk estimate greater than 18%.
 Notice that the blank spaces in the table are states which have a probability of zero, which means that given this data it is impossible for the patient to have their risk estimate updated to those risk levels.

 ```julia
 sprobs = StateProbabilities(S, P, Z)